 For at least your first few reps: hire someone >>you<< personally would buy >>your product<< from.
 Period.
 Do Not Violate This Rule.

 - Do not hire someone just because they worked at Datadog or HubSpot or Shopify or Box or Salesforce in “sales”.

-- Do not hire someone that Talks the Talk because you think you “don’t know how to sell” and they do.
+- Do not hire someone that Talks the Talk because you think “I don’t know how to sell” and they do.
 You do know how to sell if you have even 1 or 2 paying customers, and especially if you have even 10 paying customers.
 You just aren’t great at it.
 But you know what works.
 You’ve done it after 10 paying customers.

 - Do not hire someone because of their “experience in sales”, per se.
 Experience is good, but 95% of that experience will not be on point.

 Instead … realize sales in the early days is different, especially for one reason: Every Lead is Precious.
 Every single one.

 In the early days, Founder Led sales is all that really works.
 If you give a precious lead to someone that you wouldn’t buy your product from — she will end up doing worse than you.
 They will sell even less of your product.

 The key here is someone you’d buy your product from.
 Not buy some other product.
 But your new, feature-poor, bug-ridden product that does one thing really well but everything else terribly.
 Would you buy it from her?